Janpot/i18n-test/README.md

 * Missing/invalid tags caught at compile time

 ### disadvantages:
-* Wraps translations with a `<span>` if not already wrapped in a html element.
-Can be fixed in react 16 with fragments
 * Ugly component names.
 We can make this naming configurable.
 But we're a bit limited by how tree shaking works.
 I wish something like `import { some_tag, some_other_tag } as I18n from 'i18n'` was possible.
 * need to rebuild when translations change in production